777arc/PySDR/content/cyclostationary.rst

  [ 1  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  1  0  0  0
    0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  1  0  0  0  0  0  0  0
    0  0  0  0  0  0  0  0  0  0  0  0  1  0  0  0  0  0  0  0  0  0  0  0
-   0  0  0  0  0  0  0  0 -1  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0]
+   0  0  0  0  0  0  0  0 -1  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0...

-Below shows the BPSK in the time domain, before noise and the frequency shift is added:
+The plot below shows the BPSK in the time domain, before noise, and before the frequency shift is added:

 .. image:: ../_images/pulse_shaped_BSPK.svg
    :align: center
    :target: ../_images/pulse_shaped_BSPK.svg
    :alt: Pulse-shaped BPSK signal with a raised-cosine pulse shape

 Now let's calculate the SCF of this pulse-shaped BPSK signal with a rolloff of 0.3 and frequency shift of 0.2 Hz.
-We will use the FSM, with the same FSM parameters and symbol length as used in in rectangular BPSK example, to make it a fair comparison:
+We will use the FSM, with the same FSM parameters and symbol length as used in the rectangular BPSK example, to make it a fair comparison:

 .. image:: ../_images/scf_freq_smoothing_pulse_shaped_bpsk.svg
    :align: center